IMMM-SFA/burleyson-etal_2021_applied_energy/Readme.md

 | 2 | `.m` | TBD |
 | 3 | `Process_Raw_ComEd_Data.m` | Script to process the raw ComEd data into Matlab files |

-3. Run the following scripts in the `workflow` directory to reproduce our figures and compare your outputs to those from the publication.
+3. Run the following scripts in the `figures` directory to reproduce our figures and compare your outputs to those from the publication.